leonzh2k/GameSurveyWebsite/README.md

 * Use a server-side language (possibly PHP) to send results of survey to an email address

 ## References
-* Site background images by [u/reminixe](https://www.reddit.com/user/reminixe/)
 * Maps pictured in site background images by the TF2 map designers
+* Site background images by [u/reminixe](https://www.reddit.com/user/reminixe/) on Reddit
 * Sun, Moon, Compass, Arrow icons from [svgrepo.com](svgrepo.com)
-* Class icons in Question 4: [https://wiki.teamfortress.com/wiki/Category:Class_emblems]
+* Class icons in Question 4: https://wiki.teamfortress.com/wiki/Category:Class_emblems
 * TF Logo in submitted.html: